priyoislam/Parallel-iot-dashboard/README.md

-# Parallel IoT Data Simulation and Real-Time Dashboard Visualization
+# Real-Time IOT Data Visualisation

 **Group Members:**
 Moinul Laskar (2404679) & Nicolas Ragnell (39168)

 ---

-## Project Overview
+## Project Overviews

 As smart cities evolve, efficient and scalable monitoring of environmental parameters such as temperature, humidity, and noise is essential.
 This project aims to build a system that simulates multiple IoT devices generating sensor data in parallel, processes the data concurrently, and visualizes it in real-time through an interactive dashboard.